MdRaihanSobhan/Strategic-Stock-Trading-with-Deep-Reinforcement-Learning-Models/README.md

 ## Tasks to be done
 - New Algorithm (DRL)
-- Cleandata bug fix
 - Graph analysis
 - New Reward Functions
+-
+- Write Ups
+- Cleandata bug
 - kwargs - 2 parameters sort out
-- Write Ups